tubiz/woo-rave/README.md

 ## Upgrade Notice

-### 1.0.1 =
+### 2.0.0 =
-*   Fix: Bad integrity hash if & is used in the custom title or custom description text
+*   Saved cards - allow store customers to save their card details and pay again using the same card.
+Add support for recurring payment using [WooCommerce Subscriptions](https://woocommerce.com/products/woocommerce-subscriptions/) plugin.